camdzic/flucord/README.md

 ## Explanation

 I created this framework for personal use, but decided to make it public in case anyone else would like to use it.
-It's a high-level, object-oriented, type-safe, and easy-to-use Discord.js framework for TypeScript.
 Although it's still in development, it is already usable.
-I will continue adding more features and improvements in the future.
-*Flucord is only usable with [Bun](https://bun.sh/) and [TypeScript](https://www.typescriptlang.org/).*
+I will continue adding more features and improvements in the future. *Flucord is only usable with [Bun](https://bun.sh/) and [TypeScript](https://www.typescriptlang.org/).*

 ## Example